-In table 4, we observe that BEST produces the most accurate decision trees for that data set for all training data sizes.
+In Table 4, we observe that BEST produces the most accurate decision trees for that data set for all training data sizes.
 This improvement is important as it is essential for universities to predict if a student is at risk of not completing its program.
 This information is valuable since most universities want to help their students move forward by adjusting their policies or providing them the resources needed.
-We have done most of our experiments with trees, but using a random forest of BEST trees the prediction accuracy reaches 79.89%, which is higher than anything previously obtained with competing techniques [2].
+We have done most of our experiments with trees, but using a random forest of BEST trees the prediction accuracy reaches 79.89%, which is higher than anything previously obtained with competing techniques (Beaulac and Rosenthal 2018).

 Another reason why we might prefer using BEST in this analysis is its ability to rightfully identify the variable importance.
-As we discussed in section 4.1, the researchers were interested in the importance of the predictors.
-Therefore BEST is an improvement as it truly identifies the importance of the gating variables, the number of credits, as we have shown in section 6.4.
+As we discussed in Sect.
+4.1, the researchers were interested in the importance of the predictors.
+Therefore BEST is an improvement as it truly identifies the importance of the gating variables, the number of credits, as we have shown in Sect.
+6.4.
 In this case we were able to distinguish the importance of the number of credits in a department of the importance of the grade obtained in that department which was impossible before the implementation of BEST.
-In the variable importance plot below, the variable representing the number of credits in a department is identified by the department code, i.e. the number of credits in Chemistry is identified by CHM.
-The variable representing the averaged grade in a department is identified by the department code followed by the letter G, i.e CHM G represents the averaged grade in Chemistry.
+In the variable importance plot below, the variable representing the number of credits in a department code, i.e. the number of credits in Chemistry is identified by the department code followed by the letter G, i.e CHM G represents the averaged grade in Chemistry.

-Figure 11: Variable importance for the prediction of program completion.
+Fig. 11 Variable importance for the prediction of program completion